History of California High-Speed Rail: Phase 1

 Estimates for both time and costs have been steadily changing over the course of the project.
 The following table lists the cost estimates obtained from the California High Speed Rail Authority's business plans for the Phase 1 "Full" and "Blended" builds from San Francisco to Los Angeles.
 Note that the Authority realized early on that a "Full" system would financially infeasible, and so switched to the "Blended" plan.

+Intermin Operating System / Early Operating System (EOS)

+In January 2024, the Authority updated its authorized expenditures.
+The following table shows the current expenditure authorization (which includes more than the IOS):

+Funding

+Funding for the project comes from a variety of sources: